holochain/docs-pages/src/concepts/2_application_architecture.md

 <div class="coreconcepts-storysequence" markdown=1>
 1. ![](https://i.imgur.com/VVAX0Jc.png)
 Code modules called **zomes** (short for chromosomes) define the core logic of your app.
-They validate, store, and retrieve data, in addition to initiating communications between users.
-They also expose a small set of **zome functions** as their public API.
-(This API isn't public in the usual sense; it can only be accessed by clients running on the user's machine.)
+They contain functions to initialize a user's account; store, validate, and retrieve data; and respond to messages from other users.
+You can expose some of these functions as the zome's API.

 2. ![](https://i.imgur.com/RMnObHc.png)
 One or more zomes are combined into a **DNA** that defines the basic functionality and 'rules of the game' for a portion of an application's functionality.
 You can think of it like a [microservice](https://en.wikipedia.org/wiki/Microservices).
 The running DNA instance is the user's personal **agent**---every piece of data that it creates or message it sends, it does so from the perspective of the user.